FAQS & RESOURCES

 Not usually.
 Under the Award you are only paid for the hours you work.

-Every Monday so, depending on who you bank with, you should have access to your pay on Monday or Tuesday.
+Every Monday.
+Depending on who you bank with, you should have access to your pay on Monday or Tuesday.

 Every Friday, using our online timesheet system.